Smokey Yunick: Automobile racing

 In another incident, Yunick showed up for a race with stock fender wells still installed on his Chevelle, even though the rules stated they could be removed.
 After the car qualified well due to improved aerodynamics, fellow competitors complained.
 Yunick replied, "The rules say you MAY remove them.
 They don't say you HAVE to."
 After qualifying, Yunick promptly cut out the fender wells.
 After further complaints to NASCAR, Smokey said, "The rules don't say WHEN I can remove them."

 Yunick also built a 1968 Camaro for Trans-Am racing.
 Although Yunick set several speed and endurance records with the car at Bonneville Speedway, with both a 302 cubic inch (~4942 cubic centimeters) and a 396 cubic inch (~6489 cubic centimeter) engine, it never won a race while Yunick owned it.
 It was later sold to Don Yenko, who did win several races.
 In typical Yunick fashion, the car, although superficially a stock Camaro, had acid-dipped body panels and thinner window glass to reduce weight, the front end of the body tilted downwards and the windshield laid back for aerodynamics, all four fenders widened, the front subframe Z'ed (to physically move the front suspension higher and lower the front of the car) and the floorpan moved up to lower the car, and many other detailed modifications.
 The drip rails were brought closer to the body for a tiny aerodynamic improvement.
 A connector to the engine oil system was extended into the car's interior to allow the driver to add oil from a pressurized hose during pit stops.
 The shoulder harness was modified to include a cable-ratchet mechanism from a military helicopter to give the driver enough freedom of movement.
 In 1993, Vic Edelbrock Jr. purchased and restored the car.

 Contrary to popular opinion, Yunick designed the first "safe wall" racetrack barrier in the early 1980s using old tires between sheets of plywood, but NASCAR did not adopt his idea.
 Also, Yunick developed air jacks for stock cars in 1961, but NASCAR did not deem them appropriate.

 Awards

-He was inducted into the International Motorsports Hall of Fame in 1990 (inaugural year) and the Motorsports Hall of Fame of America In 2000.
+Yunick was inducted into the International Motorsports Hall of Fame in 1990 (inaugural year) and the Motorsports Hall of Fame of America In 2000.
 Yunick is a member of over 30 Halls of Fame across the United States and the rest of the world.
 Some of his items, including hats, pipes, boots, engines, etc., are on display (loaned from family, most of them) at museums, from racetracks to the Smithsonian (history of racing).

-Smokey was the NASCAR Mechanic of the Year twice.
+Yunick was the NASCAR Mechanic of the Year twice.